-Taming the Bull (TTB) is an Experiential Exercise Psychotherapy program developed by Paul Badali.
-It is a unique approach to addressing a range of complex mental health and well-being issues and is offered through individual, family-dyad and group formats.
+Taming the Bull (TTB) is a story based- Experiential Exercise Psychotherapy program developed by Paul Badali.
+It is a unique approach to addressing a range of complex mental health and well-being issues and is offered through individual and parent-adolescent dyad .
 It is suitable for individuals ages 12 and up who experience difficulty in self-regulation.

-TTB includes a contemporary story that consists of parables, told in the tradition of meditation and the Samurai, infused with psychotherapeutic interventions.
+TTB includes a contemporary story that consists of brief parables, told in the tradition of meditation and the Samurai, infused with psychotherapeutic interventions.
 A creative narrative is imaginatively interwoven with distinct therapeutic principles that encourage individuals to engage in strengthening self-regulation.
-The story presents the modern day lives of two troubled teens as they experience various life challenges.
+Along side these parables is a coming of age story of two modern day troubled teens as they experience various life challenges.

-The program invites the client to engage in a dynamic blend of exercise (martial arts, yoga and other activity), mindfulness, meditation, and interpersonal, cognitive and behaviour activation techniques in order to build self-regulation skills and resiliency.
+The program invites the client to engage in a dynamic blend of optional exercise (yoga or other activity), mindfulness, meditation, and interpersonal, cognitive and behaviour activation techniques in order to build self-regulation skills and resiliency.
 TTB integrates various forms of physical activity to strengthen protective factors while developing skills in areas of need.
 Individuals who have had previous difficulty engaging in therapeutic interventions and programs may find that participating in TTB will better serve their needs.
 The program is beneficial to individuals with attention and impulsivity difficulties, learning differences, anxious, angry and/or rigid temperaments, low muscle tone and body coordination difficulties.

 What are the Benefits?